310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-No. This person has nothing to do with me.
+no. this person has nothing to do with me.
 {% endbubble %}

 {% bubble Madara %}